1983 in New Zealand: Cricket

 New Zealand's star allrounder, Richard Hadlee, tore a hamstring on the eve of the lucrative and much anticipated finals series with Australia and was forced out of the side.
 A demoralised New Zealand were then well beaten by the rejuvenated Australians, 2–0.
-Lance Cairns hit his memorable 6 sixes in front of 71, 000 in the second final at the MCG.
+Lance Cairns hit his memorable 6 sixes in front of 71,000 in the second final at the MCG.

 Glenn Turner made his long-awaited international comeback in this series after six years of self-imposed exile from the New Zealand team due to a financial disagreement with the NZCC.

-In February, New Zealand whitewashed England 3–0 in the Rothmans Cup one-day series in Christchurch, Wellington and Auckland, witnessed by sell-out crowds.
-Sri Lanka was then convincingly beaten in both the test and one-day series at home to cap off a memorable summer of cricket.
+In February, New Zealand beat England 3–0 in the Rothmans Cup one-day series in Christchurch, Wellington and Auckland, witnessed by sell-out crowds.
+Sri Lanka was then beaten in both the test and one-day series at home.

 In July history was made when the Geoff Howarth-led side won their first test match against England in England, with a five wicket victory in the second test at Headingley in Leeds.
 However, they lost the four match series 1–3.
 Prior to this series, New Zealand played in the 1983 World Cup.
 In a tough group with both England and Pakistan, New Zealand narrowly missed out on a semi-final place at the World Cup for the first time, after being successful in the two prior tournaments in 1975 and 1979.
 Glenn Turner retired from international cricket after New Zealand's exit.